paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 <a id="section-3965"></a>
 ## § 3965.
 Performance pay
-**(a) Eligibility; additional lump sum payment; excessive compensation not precluding award** Subject to subsection (e) of this section, members of the Senior Foreign Service who are serving—
+**(a) Eligibility; additional lump sum payment; excessive compensation not precluding award** Subject to subsection (e), members of the Senior Foreign Service who are serving—

 (1) under career or career candidate appointments, or